symcd2020/Machine-Learning-Project/README.md

 - Relationship between Label Appeal, STARS, and Alcohol Content.

 ## Conclusion
+Label Appeal DOES have an impact on STARS rating/ quality of wine.
+- Key Findings
+- Alcohol content has also has an impact on STARS (quality) wine.
+- Label Appeal ALONE is NOT THE BEST indicator of Quality.

+Module Usability
-Label Appeal does have a significant impact on STARS rating or quality of wine.
-By understanding the interplay between visual appeal and expert evaluations, wine producers can tailor their marketing and product strategies to better meet consumer expectations and enhance brand perception.
+By understanding the interplay between label appeal and STARS ratings, wine producers can tailor their marketing and product strategies to better meet consumer expectations and enhance brand perception.